MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/passing-datatable.md

 # Pass a datatable from a cloud flow to a desktop flow

 Some automation scenarios require users to pass data in tabular form from a cloud flow to a desktop flow.
-To implement this functionality, replicate the following flow:
+To implement this functionality, replicate the following steps:

-1. Create a new input variable](../manage-variables.md#create-an-input-variable) of a [datatable datatype](../variable-data-types.md#datatable).
+1. Create a new [input variable](../manage-variables.md#create-an-input-variable) of a [datatable datatype](../variable-data-types.md#datatable).
 In this example, the input variable is named **DataInput**.

     ![Screenshot of the Add a new input variable dialog.](media/passing-datatable/creating-new-input-variable.png)

-1. Inside your cloud flow, initialize a new string variable with the JSON text.
+1. Inside your cloud flow, initialize a new string variable with a JSON text representing your datatable.
 Then, parse it and use the result as an input value in the **Run a flow built with Power Automate for desktop** action.

     ![Screenshot of the created cloud flow that passes the datatable in a JSON format.](media/passing-datatable/cloud-flow-pass-datatable.png)